Avd-ai/Data-vision/README.md

 Finally, the analysis of tweets based on country of origin is also done

 Below were the tasks performed:
-1) Access live tweet data using twitter development account
+1) "part_1_twitterstream_py3.py" file accesses live tweet data using twitter development account.
+You need to request for having a developer account.
-2) Derive the sentiment of each tweet
+2) "part_2_tweet_sentiment.py" derives the sentiment of each tweet accessed/
 - A list of sentiment words was available, where number of words had a sentiment score assigned, eg. happy  +3
 - This information is available in the file AFINN-111.txt
-3) Derive the sentiment of the new terms
+3) "part_3_term_sentiment.py" derives the sentiment of the new terms.
-4) Compute term frequency
+4) "part_4_frequency.py" computes term frequency of various words.
-5) Find the top ten trending hashtags
+5) "part_5_top_ten.py" finds the top ten trending hashtags
-6) Use the tweet object data for analyses
+6) "part_5_top_ten.py" - use the tweet object data for analyses.
+Here, I find the happiest country, based on average sentiment score of tweets.
- Here, I accessed the country of the tweet, and computed the total sentiment score for various countries from the limited number of tweets retrieved.
+ Here, I accessed the country of the tweet.